-Criminal Law Professionals located in the Dallas and Ft Worth Texas area
+Criminal Law Professionals Located in Dallas and Ft Worth Areas

 If you are injured as a result of someone else’s negligence, you may have a claim against them for damages.

 Most personal injury attorneys will not charge you anything up front.
 Most cases are handled on a contingency basis.
 Once the claim is resolved, the attorney will receive a percentage of the judgment or settlement.
 This percentage will usually run from 33% up to 50% depending upon the type of claim and where in the process it resolves.

 Every case is different.
 Two people that have the same accident are likely to have very different damages and will recover differently.
 Defendant’s have different types and levels of insurance.
 There are infinite factors that affect the value of each claim.
 Your attorney will help you to get the greatest value possible for your claim.